abcxyz/guardian/cli.md

 Also supports [GitHub Options](#github-options) and [Retry Options](#retry-options).

+* **-dir** - The Terraform directory to run the plan command.
+Defaults to the current working directory.
 * **-allow-lockfile-changes** - Allow modification of the Terraform lockfile.
 The default value is "false".
 * **-bucket-name="my-guardian-state-bucket"** - The Google Cloud Storage bucket name to store Guardian plan files.
 * **-lock-timeout="10m"** - The duration Terraform should wait to obtain a lock when